Skip to Main Content

 Additional Resources

-PART 2 ~ QUAL-CODING WORKSHOP
+PART 2 ~ QUAL-CODING EXERCISE

-PART 2 ~ QUAL CODING WORKSHOP
+PART 2 ~ QUAL CODING EXERCISE

 Applies knowledge from Part 1 mini-methods talk by hands-on coding an interview transcript using NVivo qualitative data analysis (QDA) tool.